NewtonScript: History

 On August 3, 1993, Apple unveiled the Apple Newton MessagePad.
-The device had 640 KB RAM, 4 MB ROM, and an 20 MHz ARM 610 microprocessor.
+The device had 640 KB RAM, 4 MB ROM, and a 20 MHz ARM 610 microprocessor.

 The main intention behind Newton project, was to develop a device capable of replacing a computer while being portable.
 With limited battery and memory, the developers were looking for programming language capable of meeting these challenges.

 The developers looked at the C++ programming language but realized that it lacked flexibility.
 They started focusing on prototype based languages and were impressed with Smalltalk and Self.
 Concurrently Apple was developing another dynamic programming language called Dylan, which was a strong candidate for the Newton platform.

 However, both Self and Dylan were dropped out of consideration, as they were both in nascent stage for proper integration.

 Instead, a team headed by Walter R. Smith developed a new language called NewtonScript.
 It was influenced by dynamic language like Smalltalk and prototype model based like Self.